 Research and development costs are expensed as incurred.
 Research and development expenses consist of costs incurred in performing research and development activities, including salaries, share-based compensation and benefits, depreciation expense, third-party license fees, external costs of outside vendors engaged to conduct clinical development activities, clinical trials, costs to manufacture clinical trial materials and certain tax credits associated with research and development activities.
-The Company recorded research and development tax credits of \$39,000 and \$0.2 million for the years ended September 30, 2016 and 2017, respectively, as reductions of research and development expenses within the Company's statement of operations and comprehensive loss.
+The Company recorded the U.K.'s research and development expenditure credit, RDEC, of \$0.2 million and \$0.2 million for the years ended September 30, 2018 and 2017, respectively, as reductions of research and development expenses within the Company's statement of operations and comprehensive loss.